nugmara/nugmara/README.md

 <img align="left" width="150px" src="https://github.com/nugmara/nugmara/assets/118689208/1fae466f-dac4-4362-b0c0-05d83df2f2b2"/>

 > **"Every expert you know got to where they are by solving challenges they once thought were beyond them—until they took the leap and figured it out."**
-> In the beginning, everyone doubted they’d ever make it, but they stayed consistent.
-Progress isn’t always linear; some days may feel slower, and some lessons may take longer to learn, but it's the persistence that drives success.
-It's about showing up every day, even when the growth feels small, because over time, those small steps lead to big changes.

 </p>